Skip to Content

 Anti-patterns

-• 🚨 Hardcoding credentials in .ps1 scripts - PowerShell history and transcript logs may capture the value.
-Use Get-Credential, Azure Key Vault, or environment variables instead.
+• 🚨 Hardcoding credentials in .ps1 scripts - PowerShell history and transcripts may capture the value.
+Use Get-Credential, Azure Key Vault, or SecretManagement.

-• 🔬 Leaving temporary firewall rules behind - rules added with New-NetFirewallRule for testing persist across reboots unless explicitly removed.
-Always pair them with a Remove-NetFirewallRule in a finally block (as in the listener example above).
+• 🔬 Leaving temporary firewall rules behind - rules from New-NetFirewallRule persist across reboots.
+Pair every test rule with a Remove-NetFirewallRule in a finally block.

 Last updated on